 5. ENJOY A FESTIVE AFTERNOON TEA

-While there are an array of fine establishments from which you can procure a delectable afternoon tea, the festive offerings at The Connacht Hotel are well worth a visit.
-This hotel’s festive afternoon tea menu offers all the hand-cut sandwiches, homemade scones and delicious pastry creations you could hope for - and there’s always the option of adding a bit of bubbly.
+While there is an array of fine establishments from which you can procure a delectable afternoon tea, the festive offerings at The Hardiman and The Connacht Hotel are well worth a visit.
+These festive afternoon tea menu offers all the hand-cut sandwiches, homemade scones and delicious pastry creations you could hope for - and there’s always the option of adding a bit of bubbly.

 6. WARM YOURSELF UP WITH A HOT CHOCOLATE